SoftUni-Internal/interactive-content/EN/04-Exam-Prep/02-Problem-03.md

 ## Constraints

-* The initial population and gold of the settlements will be valid, 32-bit integers, will never be negative or exceed the respective limits.
+* The initial population and gold of the settlements will be valid, 32-bit integers, which will never be negative or exceed the respective limits.

-* The town names in the events will always be valid towns that should be on your list.
+* The town names given in the events will always be valid towns that should be on the list.

 [code-task title="P!rates" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]